Students with professor

 • Doctoral: Ph.D.

-If you DO NOT currently possess an APRN license, the following programs require NP Student Coverage:
+If you do not currently possess an advanced practice registered nurse license, the following programs require nurse practitioner student coverage:

 • Doctoral: DNP

-If you DO NOT currently possess an APRN license, the following programs require Basic RN Coverage:
+If you do not currently possess an advanced practice registered nurse license, the following programs require basic registered nurse coverage:

 • Doctoral: Ph.D.

-RN license: The student must submit a copy of their current RN license or verification through the state website.
+RN license: The student must submit a copy of their current registered nurse license or verification through the state website.

 • Doctoral: DNP FNP